Judge: Marjorie Taylor Greene is qualified for reelection - NewsBreak

 Judge: Marjorie Taylor Greene is qualified for reelection

-ATLANTA (AP) — A judge in Georgia on Friday found that Rep. Marjorie Taylor Green (R-Ga.) can run for reelection, rejecting arguments from a group of voters who had challenged her eligibility over allegations that she engaged in insurrection.
-But the decision will ultimately be up to Republican Secretary of State Brad Raffensperger.
+A judge in Georgia on Friday found that U.S. Rep. Marjorie Taylor Green can run for reelection, rejecting arguments from a group of voters who had challenged her eligibility over allegations that she engaged in insurrection.
+But the decision will ultimately be up to Republican Secretary of State Brad Raffensperger .

 State Administrative Law Judge Charles Beaudrot announced his decision after a daylong hearing in April that included arguments from lawyers for the voters and for Greene, as well as extensive questioning of Greene herself.